mvdoc/budapest-fmri-data/README.md

 Stream #0:2(eng): Audio: ac3, 48000 Hz, 5.1(side), fltp, 384 kb/s
 ```

 Once the movie was extracted and converted, it was split into different parts for a behavioral session and five imaging runs.
 The times for the behavioral session are available in [`scripts/preprocessing-stimulus/splits_behav.txt`](scripts/preprocessing-stimulus/splits_behav.txt).
 These first ~45 minutes of the movie were shown outside the scanner, right before the imaging session.
 The times of the five additional splits of the second part of the movie are available in [`scripts/preprocessing-stimulus/splits.txt`](scripts/preprocessing-stimulus/splits.txt).
-Each row indicates a pair of start/end times for each subclip.
+Each row indicates a pair of start/end times for each split.

 We also provide the scripts used to generate these splits, which used `ffmpeg`.
 While the movies were converted, the audio was also postprocessed and passed through an audio compressor to reduce the dynamic range and make dialogues more audible in the scanner.
-These scripts are  [`scripts/preprocessing-stimulus/split_movie_behav.sh`](scripts/preprocessing-stimulus/split_movie_behav.sh) and [`scripts/preprocessing-stimulus/split_movie.sh`](scripts/preprocessing-stimulus/split_movie.sh) for the behavioral and imaging sessions respectively.
-They will produce six files named `budapest_part[1-6].mp4` that were used for the experiment.
+These scripts are  [`scripts/preprocessing-stimulus/split_movie_behav.sh`](scripts/preprocessing-stimulus/split_movie_behav.sh) and [`scripts/preprocessing-stimulus/split_movie.sh`](scripts/preprocessing-stimulus/split_movie.sh), for the behavioral and imaging sessions respectively.
+They produce six files named `budapest_part[1-6].mp4` that were used for the experiment.

-During the first anatomical scan, subjects were shown the last five minutes of `budapest_part1.mp4` so that they could select an appropriate volume for the remaining five scans.
+During the first anatomical scan, subjects were shown the last five minutes of `budapest_part1.mp4` so that they could select an appropriate volume for the remaining five functional scans.
 The clip showed during the anatomical scan is generated by the script [`scripts/preprocessing-stimulus/split_part1_soundcheck.sh`](scripts/preprocessing-stimulus/split_part1_soundcheck).
-This script will generate a file named `budapest_soundcheck.mp4`.
+This script generates a file named `budapest_soundcheck.mp4`.

 ### Presentation scripts

 For the behavioral session outside the scanner, subjects were  shown `budapest_part1.mp4` (generated as described above) using VLC and high-quality headphones.
-They were free to adjust the volume as much as they liked, and no instructions were given.
+Subjects could adjust the volume as much as they liked, and no instructions were given.

 All presentation scripts used [PsychoPy](https://www.psychopy.org/).
 Unfortunately, we are unable to access the computer used for presentation, so we cannot provide the specific version used in our experiment.
 Any recent version of PsychoPy should be able to run the presentation code.
 Feel free to open an issue on this repository if you encounter problems.

 All presentation scripts assume that the stimuli are placed in a subdirectory named `stim`.

-During the anatomical scan, subjects were shown the last five minutes of the part they just saw to select an appropriate volume level.
+During the anatomical scan, subjects were shown the last five minutes of the part they saw outside the scanner.
+This was done so that subjects could select an appropriate volume.
 The presentation script used for this run is [`scripts/presentation/soundcheck.py`](scripts/presentation/soundcheck.py).
 The subject can decrease/increase the volume using the buttons `1` and `2` respectively.
-Once the script has run, it will save the volume information in a json file called `subjectvolume.json`.
-An example of this file will look like as follows
+Once the script has run, it saves the volume level in a json file called `subjectvolume.json`.
+This is an example of such file

 ```json
 {